List of Mini limited editions: Mini British Open Classic

 A similar folding sunroof that appeared on the British Open Classic had been an option in 1991 only in Japan, but the model was known as the 'Canvas Top.'
 Only 400 were made.
 Some unsold models were registered as 1992s, but this model was only officially sold in Japan in 1991.
-One difference between the British Open Classic and the Japanese Canvas Top model was the fact that the Japanese canvas top could be opened from the rear as well as the front.
+One difference between the British Open Classic and the Japanese Canvas Top model was that the Japanese canvas top could be opened from the rear as well as the front.
 Opening from the rear was done manually by first releasing two latches on the inside rear of the top akin to those commonly found on convertible tops, and physically pushing the top forward.
 Opening from the front was accomplished via an electric motor just like in the British Open Classic.

 The British Open Classic was also made for other markets in larger numbers, these can be identified by either being left hand drive, fuel injected or no tweed inserts in the seats.
 UK spec Open Classics were all carburetor engines but the shell is single point injection as it has the bracket on the bulk head to the right of the carburetor.
 Unlike most limited editions the Open Classic has opening rear windows and a two pod dash, i.e. no rev counter.
 The export version has a three pod dash (this seems to vary, a German version and an Italian version are known, which have two pod dashes, so further research please).
 Also, there are export versions in existence, which are black, again, known are German and Italian cars.
 The Italian version also has beige cloth upholstery, without leather trimmings, also prepared for a radio (speakers, cables and antenna, but delivered without actual stereo unit).